-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 income exemption for all social security benefits in addition to a \$10,000 pension exemption for retirement plan benefits.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL II MPACT1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 income exemption for all social security benefits in addition to a \$10,000 pension exemption for retirement plan benefits.
 The bill phases in greater parity in treatment of the 2 types of pension systems by increasing the civil service pension deduction amount by \$5,000 per year until 2025 when it reaches the maximum annual benefit that an individual retiring at retirement age would receive under the federal Social Security Act.
-1418 1464 5/5 5/11 Tax on Meals and Lodging This bill allows a municipality to impose a local option sales tax of no more than 1%, which may be seasonal, on prepared food, not including marijuana or marijuana products, and short-term lodging if approved by referendum of the voters in that municipality.
+1418 1464 5/5 5/11 This bill allows a municipality to impose a local option sales tax of no more than 1%, which may be seasonal, on prepared food, not including marijuana or marijuana products, and short-term lodging if approved by referendum of the voters in that municipality.
 Revenue from the local option sales tax is distributed at the rate of 85% to the municipality and 15% to all other municipalities.
 Revenue received by a municipality may not be used to reduce or eliminate funding otherwise due the municipality under other provisions of law.
-ONTP 1423 1104 5/13 An Act To Prevent and Reduce Tobacco Use by Ensuring Adequate Funding for Tobacco Use Prevention and Cessation Programs and by Raising the Tax on Tobacco Products and To Provide Funding To Reduce Disparities in Health Outcomes Based on Certain Factors all tobacco products plus available funds in · rovided Finally, this bill provides funding in fiscal years 2021-22 and 2022-23 to Maine CDCP as follows:
+ONTP 1423 1104 5/26O TPA/ ONTP Ü and Cessation Programs and by Raising the Tax on Tobacco Products and To Provide Funding To Reduce Disparities in Health Outcomes Based on Certain Factors This bill ensures future funding for the existing Tobacco Prevention and Control Program administered by the Department of Health and Human Services, Bureau of Health may not be less than the lesser of: 1. the actual revenue collected on the sales of all tobacco products plus available funds in the Fund for a Healthy Maine or 2. the amount of funding for state tobacco control programs as determined by the US DHHS, Centers for Disease Control and Prevention and recommended for Maine, This bill increases the cigarette tax from \$2.00 per pack of 20 cigarettes to \$4.00 per pack of 20 cigarettes, beginning November 1, 2021.
+Because the tax on other tobacco products is determined by the tax on cigarettes, this bill, by operation of law, increases the tax on other tobacco products, such as cigars and smokeless tobacco, by the same percentage change as the increase in the tax on cigarettes.
+Finally, this bill provides funding in fiscal years 2021-22 and 2022-23 to Maine CDCP as follows: MRS prelimina